Delivery included within the Philippines.

 Surface finishes may degrade more quickly.

-Material selection determines how a piece performs in daily conditions.
+Material selection defines performance in daily conditions.

 Choosing for Long-Term Wear